single-cell-data/SOMA/abstract_specification.md

 `SOMADataFrame` must contain a column called `soma_joinid`, of type `uint64`.
 The `soma_joinid` column contains a unique value for each row in the `SOMADataFrame`, and intended to act as a joint key for other objects, such as `SOMASparseNdArray`.

+The default "fill" value for `SOMADataFrame` is the zero or null value of the respective column data type (e.g., Arrow.float32 defaults to 0.0, Arrow.string to "", etc).

 Most language-specific bindings will provide convertors between SOMADataFrame and other convenient data structures, such as Python `pandas.DataFrame`, R `data.frame`.

 ### SOMAIndexedDataFrame